MukongKingsly/firebase-CRUD-with-filter-and-search-option/README.md

 # Concept

-This small project has helped me understand how to create, read, update and delete data from cloud firestore provided by Firebase (Google).
+This small project has helped me understand how to create, read, update and delete data (CRUD) from cloud firestore provided by Firebase (Google).
 With this knowledge I can build any app which uses firebase as the backend

 - The webapp is a phone contact app where a user creates a new user using name, email and contact.